 Models for democracy education and participation

-Kuva: Allianssi / Salla Merikukka
+Kuva: FYCS / Salla Merikukka

 Are you wondering how to strengthen societal participation or improve the democracy skills of the youth?
 On this page, you can find different examples of the activities already implemented in the youth sector!

-At Allianssi, we coordinate the Council of Europe Youth Campaign in Finland.
+At FYCS, we coordinate the Council of Europe Youth Campaign in Finland.
 As part of this, we have compiled examples of measures and concepts related to democracy education and activities in the youth sector.
 The aim is to enable the spreading, recording and scaling of good democracy practices among the youth.

 Navigate through practices – click to jump to…